 You destroy enemy ships that will have been predetermined to leave behind an upgrade that you then pick up.
-Gradius had enemies carrying upgrades coloured in red.
+Gradius had enemies carrying upgrades coloured in orange.
 Here, the more you play, the more you know what to shoot down for upgrades because you have no way to tell beforehand if enemies will leave upgrades or not.
 Anyway, each upgrade you gather moves you one step forward in the weapon bar.
 So if you want the lasers, you need to gather four upgrades and then press the B button.

 It’s the same system and upgrades as Gradius with one little notable exception: the first upgrade.
 The speed upgrade has a maximum of three levels to spend on.
 Gradius on NES allowed you to mess up royally: you could put too much upgrades into speed which made you go way too fast to conveniently manage your ship.
-Nowadays this means that Tool-Assisted Speedruns of Gradius are really interesting to watch, but to a human player it means a quick death because you ran into a wall. to top it off, you could also spend upgrades on speed even if it brought you no more improvements.
+Nowadays this means that Tool-Assisted Speedruns of Gradius are really interesting to watch, but to a human player it means a quick death because you run into a wall.
+To top it off, you could also spend upgrades on speed even if it brought you no more improvements.
 In Nemesis they fixed both problems; the third speed upgrade is the last one and is indeed harder to manage than the previous speed levels.
 It might be too fast for the average player, which meant you still had to take a meaningful decision regarding your speed: do you go for the third level and hone your reflexes or do you stay at the comfortable second speed level?
 To me this really feels like a developper who thought things through.

 So far everything is not perfect but still the game is very good.
 However, on the column of crimes against humanity committed by Nemesis, there’s the sound the laser upgrade makes.